rberenguel/goita/README.md

 - [ ] Circles/ellipses
 - [ ] Some visual hint of the current mode.

-I think there is an interaction mode I forgot to set up.
+I think there is an interaction mode I forgot to set up/clear up.
+More later.

 ## Installation